 My research centers on early medieval European history, specifically the Carolingian realm from the reign of Pepin the Short (r.
 751–768 CE) through the civil wars of the 840s CE.
 I approach the Frankish world through the lenses of cultural, political, and gender history.
-The questions animating my research involve the intersection of religion and royal power, the role of physicality and space in Christian devotion and the political imagination, and the nature of the gendered body in the Church and at court.
+The questions animating my research involve the intersection of religion and royal power, the role of physicality and space in Christian devotion and the political imagination, and, more recently, the nature of the gendered body in the Church and at court.

 Courses I have taught include: